Optimal Shrinkage of Singular Values: Finding Optimal Shrinkers Analytically: Frobenius, Operator Nuclear Losses

-Theorem \ref{char:thm} provides a general recipe for finding optimal singular value shrinkers.
+Theorem \ref{char:thm} provides a general recipe for finding optimal singular value shrinkers, which was provided in Section \ref{discuss:subsec}.
 To see it in action, we turn to our three primary examples, namely, the Frobenius norm loss, the operator norm loss and the nuclear norm loss.
 In this section we find explicit formulas for the optimal singular value shrinkers in each of these losses.

 We will need the following lemmas regarding $2$-by-$2$ matrices (see \cite{Donohoa}):

 \begin{lemma} The eigenvalues of any $2$-by-$2$ matrix $M$ with trace $trace(M)$ and determinant $det(M)$ are given by